oznogon/cc-srd5/README.md

 ## Release notes

+### 0.9.3 (2022-02-06)

+- Edit word list, and list exceptions and problematic terms in its README.
+- Replace some print-like chapter and section references, such as "(see "Equipment")", with direct links to the most relevant headings.

 ### 0.9.2 (2022-02-05)

-- Add spellcheck wordlist and dictionary generation script.
+- Add spellcheck word list and dictionary generation script.
 - Add DOCX/ODT reference documents for Pandoc.
 - Replace outdated normalize.css with [sindresorhus/modern-normalize](https://github.com/sindresorhus/modern-normalize).
 - Remove HTML5 printing shim for IE 9.